File Sharing via the internet - Is there a Pain-Free Way ?

 blog on the subject for more details), and thus confidential material such as

-There are other file-sharing methods available, but
+There are a number of file-sharing methods available, but

-beware of cloud-based free apps which are offered widely for use online or downloading.
+beware of cloud-based 'free' apps which are offered widely for use online or downloading.
 These

 can, and sometimes do, appropriate and sell-on any data you consign to the